Assistant Director, University Financial Aid Compliance

 Strong organization and time management skills.

-Can manage multiple priorities.
+The ability to manage multiple priorities.

 Ability to work without direct supervision.